 A: Yes.
 We can easily bring in new hyperbaric oxygen therapy chambers and staff, if needed.
 We will also assist you with your chargemaster updates and educational needs.

 Q: Does Shared Health Services have more than one business model for hospitals to choose from?

 A: Yes.
 We want our partner hospitals to have a business relationship that makes sense for their local communities.
 We will provide a contract structure that best meets the needs of our partner hospitals.
 For instance, we are able to help hospitals open and operate a Wound Treatment and Hyperbaric Center from the ground up.
 We can also transition from a previous wound care management company, or simply add hyperbaric oxygen therapy to a hospital's already existing Wound Treatment Center.
 We want to be a true partner where everyone wins; the patient, the hospital, the physician and Shared Health Services.

 Q: Does Shared Health Services offer a quality improvement program?

 A: Yes.
 We have a quality improvement audit titled, Strategic Ten-Point Audit Report (STAR), which was developed by our company president, who has served as a Joint Commission Surveyor.
 We will survey your Wound Treatment and Hyperbaric Center at least semiannually.
 Our STAR Audit consist of a review of documentation, preventive maintenance, safety, patient and physician satisfaction, staff training, patient outcomes, etc.

 Q: How long are your wound care and hyperbaric oxygen therapy contracts?

 A: The length of our contracts vary from hospital to hospital.
-Our standard contract length is five years; however, many of our current hospital partners have been with us for over ten years.
+Our standard contract length is five years; however, some of our current hospital partners have been with us for over twenty years.
 We strive to maintain mutually beneficial relationships with our partner hospitals through an ongoing commitment to quality customer service and attention to detail.